Skip to content

 CardWhat it does

-Capacity guard: manual action neededFires when PELS projects that your hourly hard-cap budget will be breached at the current run rate and no controllable devices are left to shed.
+Capacity guard: manual action neededFires when PELS projects that your hourly hard-cap budget will be breached at the current run rate and no more devices can be limited.

 Operating mode changed to...Fires when the current PELS operating mode changes to the selected mode.